COVID-19 misinformation by the United States: Mid and late 2020

-In May 2020, The Guardian published an article revealing that the United States government was funding a website in Armenia called Medmedia.am that was spreading COVID-19 disinformation, including discouraging Armenians from participating in future vaccination programs.
+In May 2020, The Guardian published an article revealing that the United States government was funding a website in Armenia called Medmedia.am that was spreading COVID-19 disinformation, including discouraging Armenians from participating in future vaccination programs.This funding was originally awarded as a grant to promote democracy, however was used to spread disinformation amongst the citizens of Armenia instead.
+The website included a disclaimer that its content is not necessarily representative of US views and ideals.

 Just the other day (the CDC) came out with a statement that 85 percent of the people that wear masks catch it.